The Id (band)

-The Id were an English new wave/synthpop band from the Wirral, Merseyside, England, formed in 1977.
-They are best recalled as the precursor to the band Orchestral Manoeuvres in the Dark (OMD), in which Id members Andy McCluskey (bass, vocals), Paul Humphreys (keyboards) and Malcolm Holmes (drums) would reunite; Gary Hodgson (guitar) would also reappear as a technician for the new group.
-A number of the Id's songs, including "Electricity", were re-recorded by OMD.
+The Id were an English new wave/synth-pop band from the Wirral, Merseyside, England, formed in 1977.
+They are best recalled as the precursor to the band Orchestral Manoeuvres in the Dark (OMD), in which Id members Andy McCluskey (vocals), Paul Humphreys (keyboards) and Malcolm Holmes (drums) would reunite.
+Gary Hodgson (guitar) would also reappear as a keyboard technician.

+DJ and journalist John Peel noted OMD as an "evolved" incarnation of the Id; the group went on to re-record a number of Id songs, including "Electricity".

 Formation

 The Id formed in September 1977.
 McCluskey and Humphreys had met each other at school, sharing interests in early electronic artists like Brian Eno and Kraftwerk and played together since 1975.
 Humphreys went to study electronics at Riversdale College, in Liverpool, where he met Gary Hodgson and Steve Hollas (bass).

 The group also included Julia Kneale (vocals), Neill Shenton (guitar) and John Floyd (vocals), all of whom had short-lived tenures.
 The band gigged regularly in the Merseyside area, performing original material largely written by McCluskey and Humphreys.